Tonantzintla/Documentation/docs/staff/support/appeals/index.md

 ## Becoming an appeal reviewer
 In order to become an appeal reviewer, you must contact someone in the management team.
 The following will be taken into account:
 - Your activity on the server.
-- History of punishments
+- History of punishments you gave.
-- Interactions in the appeals channel
+- Interactions in the appeals channel.
 - Ensure that you are mentally capable of handling appeals, without bias and with a clear mind.

 ## Second chance policy